Human Development & Family Science

 - A bachelor’s degree or equivalent from an accredited university.

 - A competitive Graduate Record Examination General Test (GRE) score; recommended score of above the 50th percentile (approximately 150) in both verbal and quantitative sections with a 4.0 or higher on the writing section.
 Please note that it can take up to ten (10) days after sitting for the GRE for an official score report to be sent to the university.
-Due to COVID-19, Fall 2022 FCS master’s applicants will have the GRE general test requirement waived.
+A waiver for the GRE general test requirement for MS Human Development & Family Science applicants has been extended through the fall 2026 admission cycle.

-- International students must have an official TOEFL score of at least 80 (TOEFL iBT) or 550 (paper-delivered) to meet university requirements.
+- International students: Applicants must submit an official English Proficiency Score Report.
+A TOEFL iBT® score of at least 80 (iBT) or 550 (paper-delivered) or an IELTSTM Academic score of at least 6.5 is required.
 Our department does not accept other English proficiency examinations.

 - A visit to the department is encouraged.
 Please contact us at firstname.lastname@example.org to schedule your visit.
 Before you submit your online application and pay the application fee, you should directly contact graduate faculty members in your area of interest to determine availability and recommend experiences and qualifications regarding mentorship in internships, practicum, research and other hands-on experiences.